teamed/teamed.io/pages/policy.md

 Each bug has to be accepted by an architect before it is paid and dispatched for fixing.
-As an architect, when you see a new bug submitted, inform the project manager that it is a valid bug by posting a message similar to "_it is a valid bug_", or explain to the reporter what is wrong with the issue reported.
+As an architect, when you see a new bug submitted, inform the project manager that it is a valid bug by posting a message similar to "_it is a valid bug,_" or explain to the reporter what is wrong with the issue reported.
 Read this:
 [Five Principles of Bug Tracking](http://www.yegor256.com/2014/11/24/principles-of-bug-tracking.html).